 Education is the major goal of our residency program.
 Our innovative curriculum enables you to participate in a variety of conferences that complement the hands-on training you undertake in our rotations.

-Our dynamic, interactive half-hour conference is held Monday, Tuesday and Friday mornings.
+Our dynamic, interactive half-hour conferences are held on Mondays for senior residents, Thursdays for PGY-1s and Fridays for all residents.
 Sessions are varied and include:

-Our popular weekly Academic Half-Day conference integrates case-based ABIM-directed inpatient medicine and subspecialty topic reviews with interactive learning activities, including small-group learning, simulation and point-of-care ultrasound workshops.
+Our popular weekly Academic Half-Day (AHD) conference is one half-day/per week of protected time (patient care at the hospitals sites is covered).
+This core curriculum integrates case and evidence-based ABIM-directed inpatient medicine and subspecialty topic reviews focused on practical and patient centered approaches.
+Topic specific gamified board reviews are also included.
+Sessions occur every Wednesday for all PGY levels and are delivered using active learning techniques, including small-group learning, simulation and point-of-care ultrasound workshops.
 Sessions are delivered by our academic hospitalists, subspecialists, or both.

-We have incorporated residents-as-educators, research/scientific literacy, financial literacy, wellness, diversity/inclusion and quality improvement sessions.
-These will help residents develop practical, teaching and investigational skills, as well as develop an understanding and appreciation for quality improvement.
+We have incorporated residents-as-educators, research/scientific literacy, career preparedness, wellness, health equity and quality improvement sessions.
+These will help residents develop practical, teaching, and investigational skills, as well as develop an understanding of health care disparities and quality improvement.

-During ambulatory week, on Thursday afternoons, residents participate in a unique near-peer, interactive learning design focusing on coverage of commonly encountered outpatient medicine topics.
+During ambulatory week, on Thursday afternoons, residents participate in a unique near-peer, interactive learning session focusing on coverage of commonly encountered outpatient medicine topics.
 Residents are divided into small groups with various PGY levels, and remain fixed.
 Components of residents as educators, board preparation and evidence-based medicine are included within.
-An attending physician serves as moderator.
+An attending physician serves as a facilitator and content expert.

 Practice of medicine-based topics are also included: motivational interviewing, billing and coding, physical examination workshops, etc.